 You can use a letter that you came up with in the Creative Calligraphy Challenge worksheet to inspire an entire exemplar!
 TPK’s Calligraphy Exemplar Templates can help you to make your own orderly alphabet.

 While this definitely isn’t a worksheet to take on while you’re hungry, it will help you to practice your strokes and pen control!

 Try using calligraphy to fill out this printable crossword puzzle!
 Completing the puzzle will exercise your calligraphy knowledge in addition to your technical skills.

 I designed this page of “lovely” drills for Valentine’s Day last year, but it can provide quality practice in any season!
 My favorite drill is “Love”.
 So simple but effective!

 TPK’s Flourishing Worksheet allows you to practice some fun, basic calligraphy flourishes!
 I particularly love the last exercise (“Happy Birthday!”).

-Spring is here, so this little bunny is seasonally appropriate in addition to being incredibly cool!
 My tip?
 Incorporate your bunny into envelope art for a lovely springtime envelope!

 … Because this worksheet is awesome for spring, too!
 Learn how to make this little guy, then use him to adorn your envelope art, too.